Journalism during the Marcos dictatorship: The crony press

 When martial law was declared, soldiers padlocked the offices of major newspapers and wire agencies in Metro Manila and posted copies of Proclamation 1081 on their doors.
 Journalists were arrested on charges of subversion and other crimes.
 Media outlets owned or taken over by cronies or Ferdinand Marcos were later allowed to operate, such as the Philippine Daily Express, Bulletin Today, Times Journal, and Kanlaon Broadcasting System.
 These came to be known as the admin press or the crony press.
 It was also described by National Artist Nick Joaquin as a conformist press.

+Ferdinand Marcos's crony Roberto Benedicto owned print publications Daily Express and Weekend magazine and television channels Kanlaon Broadcasting System (later relaunched as Radio Philippines Network), Intercontinental Broadcasting Corporation, and, later, ABS-CBN, as well as multiple radio stations.
+Benjamin Romualdez, Imelda Marcos's brother, owned Times Journal, Times Mirror, and People's Journal.
+Hanz Menzi, Ferdinand Marcos's aide, owned Bulletin Today, Panorama, Tempo, and Balita.

-The mosquito press
+The opposition press

 The underground press

 Journalists who were able to evade the mass arrests in the early months of the dictatorship set up underground publications, sometimes referred to as the "underground press".
 These underground publications include the newspapers Balita ng Malayang Pilipinas (put out by Satur Ocampo and Carolina "Bobbie" Malay) and Taliba ng Bayan.
-Artists and journalists also published a magazine on arts and culture called Ulos.

 The publications were sometimes reproduced in makeshift offices using mimeograph machines.

+The underground press published news stories and opinions that were banned from the mainstream press and broadcast stations.
+For example, while the crony press printed stories that falsely portrayed a "golden age of the Philippine economy", Antonio Zumel published stories in Ang Bayan that tried to demonstrate how the dictatorship's export-oriented and import-dependent economy benefited a few instead of rural communities.

+In addition to publications written in Filipino and English, local underground papers written in regional languages such as Ilocano, Bikolano, Bisaya, Samarnon, and Hiligaynon were also published.

+Artists and journalists also published an underground magazine on arts and culture called Ulos.

-Alternative press publications
+The "mosquito" press

 In later years, pressure from the international community and from the Catholic Church forced Marcos to allow the publication of some newspapers critical of his administration, although Marcos made sure he could shut them down "just like that."
 These publications were referred to as the "alternative press," or, because they were irritations Marcos could swat down with ease, the "mosquito press."

-Among these publications that form part of the mosquito press were Joe Burgos' WE Forum and Pahayagang Malaya; Veritas, edited by Felix Bautista and Melinda de Jesus; Raul and Leticia Locsin's Business Day (present-day Business World); Eugenia Apostol and Leticia Magsanoc's Inquirer and Mr. and Ms. Magazine.
+Among these publications that formed part of the mosquito press were Joe Burgos' WE Forum and Pahayagang Malaya; Veritas, edited by Felix Bautista and Melinda de Jesus; Raul and Leticia Locsin's Business Day (present-day Business World); Eugenia Apostol and Leticia Magsanoc's Inquirer and Mr. and Ms. Magazine.